Last updated: May 2026

 The alternative is strategic centralization.
 Keep inventory upstream in a factory-adjacent hub, closer to supply than to demand.
 This changes your decisions.
 You are no longer committing today to how much sits in North American or European warehouses for three months.
 You keep stock near the source, then let actual orders determine where units go.

-Learn more: Inside Portless Operations
+Learn more: Inside Portless Operations.

 The benefit is responsiveness.
 You hold inventory centrally but with better information about where demand actually is, not where you forecasted it would be months ago.